xiaohanl95/xiaohanl95.github.io/pub.md

 Wu Y., Li P., Yan B., **Li X.** et al. A Salt-Induced Tackifying Polymer for Enhancing Oil Recovery in High-Salt Reservoirs: Synthesis, Evaluation, and Mechanism. *Green Energy and Environment*, In review (2023).

 ## Published ##
-**Li X.** Water, Salt, Organics, and Minerals: Improved Understanding of Aerosol Microphysics From a Nanoscale Basis, *Princeton University* (2023).
+**Li X.** Water, salt, organics, and minerals: improved understanding of aerosol microphysics from a nanoscale basis, *Princeton University* (2023).

 **Li X.**, Bourg I.C.
 Phase state, surface tension, water activity, and accommodation coefficient of water-organic clusters near the critical size for atmospheric new particle formation. *Environmental Science and Technology* 57, 13092–13103 (2023).